pasqal-io/emulators/docs/emu_mps/index.md

 The following features are currently supported:

 - All Pulser sequences that use only rydberg (`ground-rydberg` basis) and only microwave (`XY` basis) channel
-- MPS and MPO can be constructed using the abstract Pulser format and following the correspondent basis
+- MPS and MPO can be constructed using the abstract Pulser format and following the correspondent basis format
 - All noise from the pulser `NoiseModel`
   - Effective noise (`eff_noise`) is included using jump or [collapse operators](https://pulser.readthedocs.io/en/stable/noise_model.html#Describing-noise-in-neutral-atom-QPUs-with-a-NoiseModel)
 - The following [basis states](https://pulser.readthedocs.io/en/stable/conventions.html) in a sequence: